Jacksonville HVAC Heat Pump Installation Near Me

 Heat pumps do in fact save your money on energy costs.

-Because a heat pump only uses electricity for power rather than for the generation of heat, it offers a remarkably high efficiency rate.
-When using traditional resistive electric heat – such as electric baseboard or space heaters, for instance – the amount of heat generated is proportional to the amount of electricity used: one unit of heat per unit of electricity for 100% efficiency.
+Because a heat pump only uses electricity for power rather than for the generation of heat, it offers a remarkably high-efficiency rate.
+When using traditional resistive electric heat – such as electric baseboards or space heaters, for instance – the amount of heat generated is proportional to the amount of electricity used: one unit of heat per unit of electricity for 100% efficiency.

 This means lower electricity bills for a comfortable home – heat pumps are very inexpensive to run, increasing your electric bill by an average of $75 monthly per heat pump that is constantly running in the home.
 If you are using a heat pump along with a primary heating system such as oil, gas or electric, you’ll find extra savings by using the heat pump to offset the primary fuel use: one heat pump can offset up to 300 gallons of oil in a typical home, saving money on expensive fossil fuels.
 Plus, heat pumps will help in this way to reduce your home’s carbon footprint.